Director, Kansas African Studies Center

 Wolof, African and African American Studies

-Ibrahima Ba is a PhD student in Linguistics at KU.
+Ibrahima Ba is a Wolof instructor in the Department of African and African American Studies.
 He focuses on phonetics, phonology, syntax, and second language acquisition.

 Assistant Director, Kansas African Studies Center